 TIME: ~30 minutes, 15 min. present, 15 min.
 Q&A

 A member of your forum or chapter may have relevant and deep expertise to share on a specific topic.
-Or they may have recently learned something where sharing the knowledge with the forum is valuable many members.
+Or, they may have recently learned something where sharing the knowledge with the forum is valuable to several members.

 INTERNAL EXPERT con’t